hocgin/ErrorKit/README.md

  }
 ```

-This leads to verbose error types and tedious error handling code when attempting to use typed throws.

 ### The Solution: `Catching` Protocol

 ErrorKit's `Catching` protocol provides a single `caught` case that can wrap any error, plus a convenient `catch` function for automatic error wrapping: